 With the help of our school groups, this year we have already removed over 300l of plastic from our Northland Beaches!

-We have a number of activities that we include into our school days
+We have a number of rotations that we can include into our EOTC days that build on many fundamental aspects of the NZ School curriculum Health and Physical Education guidelines;

 Location and Price